dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 Databases typically prefer strictness in column definitions and flexibility in the number of rows.
 This can help by enforcing data types and recording column level metadata.
 However, in data science workflows and elsewhere, it is very common to dynamically generate columns (for example during feature engineering).

 No longer do you need to know all of your column names up front!
-DuckDB can select and even modify columns based on regular expression pattern matching, `EXCLUDE` or `REPLACE` modifiers, and even lambda functions (see the [section on lambda functions below](#list-lambda-functions) for details!).
+DataMiner can select and even modify columns based on regular expression pattern matching, `EXCLUDE` or `REPLACE` modifiers, and even lambda functions (see the [section on lambda functions below](#list-lambda-functions) for details!).

 Let’s take a look at some facts gathered about the first season of Star Trek.
 Using DuckDB’s [`httpfs` extension](/docs/extensions/httpfs), we can query a csv dataset directly from GitHub.
 It has several columns so let’s `DESCRIBE` it.
 ```sql